kesslerjohn/kesslerjohn/README.md

  - AI for social good
  - I also love building projects that provide some personal utility in my life and the lives of those around me.

-For contact info, please visit my personal website at kesslerjohn.com [under construction]
+For contact info, please visit my personal website at [kesslerjohn.github.io](https://kesslerjohn.github.io/)